Una Europa: Joint Bachelor in Sustainability

 Following the introduction of its first transnational joint degree, Una Europa has developed its second joint program, the Joint Bachelor in Sustainability (BASUS).
-This undergraduate program is coordinated by a network of six universities (Kraków, Leuven, Paris, Madrid, Zurich, Helsinki).
+This undergraduate program is coordinated by six universities (Kraków, Leuven, Paris, Madrid, Zurich, Helsinki) of the alliance.
 As a joint degree, graduates receive a single diploma awarded collaboratively by all six institutions.
 The program has received accreditation through the European Approach procedure, granted by an international panel chaired by the Polish Accreditation Committee.
 It welcomed its first cohort in the 2025/26 academic year.
 During the first year, all students follow the Common Core curriculum in Kraków, the 'start university'.
 In the second year, students disperse across the partner universities to pursue one of six specialized Tracks, each focusing on a different disciplinary perspective on sustainability studies: Sustainable Chemistry & Physics; Economy & Geography; Law & Politics of Sustainability; Environmental & Life Sciences; Economics, Management & Engineering; Social Sciences & Humanities.
 The program culminates in the Final Semester, during which students write a bachelor’s thesis.
 In addition, students can apply to spend their final semester at any of the universities affiliated with the program, either at a degree-awarding partner university (Kraków, Leuven, Paris, Madrid, Zurich, Helsinki), or at a mobility partner university (Edinburgh, Berlin).